-Pam Heath, Sr. Project Manager with Walter Dorwin Teague Associates, the original design consultancy, founded in 1926 and focused on the technology and aviation industries.
+Pam Heath, former Sr. Project Manager with Walter Dorwin Teague Associates, the original design consultancy, founded in 1926 and focused on the technology and aviation industries.
 She previously served as Lead Program Manager with Microsoft's Strategic Prototyping team, building immersive prototypes of future consumer experiences.

 Peter Jackson, Opinion Editor at the Daily Herald in Everett.
 He currently serves on the Board of Directors for the Washington Wilderness Coalition and the North Cascades Institute.
 He is a founding member of the Board of Governors and a 25-year veteran of the Henry M. Jackson Foundation in Seattle.

 Patrick Jones, Executive Director of the Port of Moses Lake and former Executive Director of the Washington Public Ports Association.